 What is a flex disc?A flex disc or a giubo is a coupling device made of hard rubber.
 Input and output shaft flanges are bolted to the Mercedes Flex Disk on either side (see picture below).
-The transmission shaft, drive shaft and differential are not connected directly to one another but instead they are connected via the flex disk.
+The transmission shaft, drive shaft, and differential are not connected directly; they are connected via the flex disk.

 In a Mercedes, there are two flex disks:

 The rear flex disc.
-The rear is easier to find, as it is conveniently located between the drive shaft and the rear differential.
+The rear is easier to find and conveniently located between the drive shaft and the rear differential.
 Finding the former, however, requires one to climb under the car.
-Look at the output shaft of the transmission which falls approximately in the middle of the vehicle.
+Look at the transmission’s output shaft, which falls approximately in the middle of the vehicle.

 In terms of function, a Mercedes flex disc has two:

 - When a car accelerates or decelerates beyond the normal force, a flex disc helps absorb the excess torsional loads.

 - When the tranny transfers power to the differential, the flex disc isolates the driveshaft from vibration.